Merzasphor/MWSE/docs/source/types/tes3alchemy.md

 ### `effects`

+*Read-only*.
 An array-style table of the tes3effect data on the object.

 **Returns**: